|

 films, and it of course established Basil Rathbone as the definitive

+Sherlock Holmes.
 I especially like the first scene with Holmes and Watson in Baker Street.
 The dialogue is almost word for word the same as in the novel, and the chemistry between Rathbone and Nigel Bruce is perfect.

-I usually cringe at Nigel Bruce's interpretation of Watson as a bumbling
+the later Universal films often feature Nigel Bruce's interpretation of Watson as a bumbling

-idiot (apparent in the later Universal films), which is so different from
+idiot, which is so different from

-the character appearing in Conan Doyle's stories, but in this film Bruce
+the character appearing in Conan Doyle's stories.
+But in this film Bruce

 is much less bumbling, and actually appears to be a capable friend and